wallytutor/DWSIM-studies/README.md

 # DWSIM-studies

-Study cases for lerning DWSIM
+Study cases for learning DWSIM and its scripting extensions.